ibm-cloud-docs/log-analysis/infrastructure/monitor_cfapp_logs.md

 {: #monitor_cfapp_logs_drains}

 You can configure a Cloud Foundry (CF) application, running in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}}, to stream application logs to an instance of the the {{site.data.keyword.la_full_notm}} service.
 You can configure a secure connection or a TLS connection between the Cloud Foundry app and the logging instance.

+If you choose to send your Cloud Foundry logs by configuring a custom user provided (CUPS) service for your app, you must enable a port to send logs via syslog to your logging instance.
+If you are using (a) the classic syslog protocol, (b) a custom port in `syslog-ng`, or (c) a custom port in `rsyslog`, there is no authentication available and anyone with knowledge of the endpoint can submit logs to your instance.
+As a result, depending on your environment, your use of the classic syslog protocol or custom port configurations with `syslog-ng` or `rsyslog` may present a significant security risk.
+Use these configurations at your organization's own risk.
+Validate with your compliance and security teams whether this security risk is acceptable to your organization.
+{: important}

 To send Cloud Foundry logs to a {{site.data.keyword.la_short}} instance, consider the following information:
 * In the {{site.data.keyword.la_short}} instance, you must provision a syslog port in the logging instance where you want to forward logs.